RushadSaifi/Machine-Learning-Tutorials-and-Notes/Regression/Simple Linear Regression/README.md

 Simple linear regression is used to model the relationship between two continuous variables.
 Often, the objective is to predict the value of an output variable (or response) based on the value of an input (or predictor) variable.

 Formula for the Simple Linear Regression is y = a + xb

+# Explaination of code
+1. Import the essential Libraries in the first cell.
+2. Import the Data set with the help of pandas library.
+3. Splitting the Data set into Training Set and Test Set.
+4. Predicting the test set result.
+5. Visualising the test set and training set.